 |301||Educational Psychology (3).

 A study of the teaching-learning process: the student behavior, research data, theory, and illustrations all concerned with actual classroom application of psychological principles.
-(Spring only)
+(Fall only)

 |303*||The Language Arts and Skills (3).
 Prereq: Admission to the Teacher Preparation Program.

 Emphasis on traditional grammar, speech, listening, written communications, creative and utilitarian writing, and on whole language integration with content areas.
 (Fall only)